ntokoro/bert_text_classification/README.md

 8 | >=40
 9 | >=65

-The data were labeled by two annotators, 'Z' and 'N'.
-For this demo, we will be training the model to predict the gender of the patient based on Z's labels.
+The data were labeled by two annotators, 'Z' and 'N' (me).
+For this demo, we will be training the model to predict the gender of the patient based on Z's labels since the two annotators were in 99% agreement for gender.

 ## Model and Training